 WWE: Ranking the best King of the Ring matches

+WWE has introduced a number of stipulation-based matches and interesting tournaments over the years.
+One such tournament which has enchanted the fans, across the globe, is the King of the Ring.
 As WWE prepares for the return of the tournament on Raw next week, we rank the best King of the Ring matches of all time.

 Chris Jericho vs Kurt Angle (2000)

+It might not look like an obvious choice.
+However, given the talent involved and the way both Chris Jericho and Kurt Angle presented the match, it was one of the best of the tournament.
 What made it even more interesting was that Stephanie McMahon got involved in the match as the McMahon pulled off another screwjob, which was sold beautifully to the fans.

 Bret Hart vs Razor Ramon (1993)

 Bret Hart was well-known for his deadly finishing maneuver, The Sharp Shooter.
 However, during the 1993 tournament, he was informed that he was not to win using The Sharp Shooter.
 This put him in an interesting situation, especially against Razor Ramon.
 However, Bret pulled off an incredible match, while he countered Ramon's backward Superplex to pin him.
 Despite injuries, Bret sold the match well.